About the Site

 How often do you post?

-Generally I try to post a “main” post (review, opinion, deal roundup, etc.) at least every three days.
+Generally I try to post a “main” post (review, opinion, deal roundup, etc.) at least every three to four days.
 Additional posts may be added depending on whether there’s news or a major deal alert.
 If it doesn’t look like so on my homepage, it’s probably because I’ve posted a deal alert or roundup that’s been hidden.
 Expired deals are still available in the Deal category, but they are excluded from the home page.

 What does “redux” mean?